 The following very basic information may help you navigate and feel more comfortable at your first few synagogue services.
 You will learn the most by observing and listening to the rabbi and congregation.
 Don't hesitate to ask questions – the congregation warmly welcomes newcomers and if you make a mistake, consider it a learning experience.

 What time should I arrive?
-Saturday Shabbat services begin at 9 am.
+Saturday Shabbat services begin at 9:30 am, but you are most welcome to join a small group of members in the Social Hall for coffee and conversation between 9:00-9:30.
 The first part of the service is a warming up period of blessings and psalms.
-These are chanted and a time for more personal reflection rather than public shared singing of the services which will occur during later parts of the service..
-You are welcome and encouraged to attend the entire service but "Jewish Time" assures that the congregation members arrive at their personal staggered times before the 10:00 am Torah service.
+You are welcome and encouraged to attend the entire service but "Jewish Standard Time" assures that the congregation members arrive at their personal staggered times before the 10:15 am Torah service.
 The nice part about coming early is that you will have some time for quiet reflection, to look through the books, and to become familiar with the inside of our beautiful sanctuary.
 If, on the other hand, you prefer to come later, you will not interrupt.
 There is one exception to this general rule – there are certain sacred times during the service intended for silent prayer.
 During this period the sanctuary doors will be closed and no one will be allowed to enter or leave until the prayer ends.
 You will notice people waiting in the lobby until the ushers open the doors and let people know when it is alright to go in and sit down.

 Greetings.
 The standard Saturday morning greeting is "Shabbat Shalom" (Sabbath peace) or "Good Shabbos."